Logo

 At this point, Trevor Horn was working with Foreigner in the US on their album Agent Provocateur.

-Trevor Horn left the project to work on the followup Frankie Goes to Hollywood singles "Two Tribes" and "The Power of Love", which reached number one.
+Trevor Horn left the project to work on the followup Frankie Goes to Hollywood single "Two Tribes" and the group's debut album, which spawned two more hit singles "The Power of Love" and an edited version of the title track.

 Trevor Horn persuaded them to record "Owner of a Lonely Heart", which they resisted, deeming it "too poppy".